SpatioTemporal/STARE/README.md

 The spatial encoding encodes the traversal through a recursive partitioning (quadfurcation) of spherical triangles to find points located on the unit sphere.

+STARE API's expects input latitudes and longitudes to be compatible with WGS84, i.e. geocentric.

 | BITS | USAGE                                                                         |
 |:----:|:------------------------------------------------------------------------------|
 |63 - 62  |Not used									     |